nizhunt/dotProduct/readme.md

 }
 ```

-Deploy this contract, go to the safeMint() function, and paste the data inside student1.proof and send the transaction.
+Deploy this contract, copy the data from student1.proof, go to the safeMint() function of the deployed contract, paste the copied data and send the transaction.

 > Don't forget to append `0x` before the proof as the function accepts a bytes input.
 If proof = `29d5ec...`, the input will be: `0x29d5ec...`